AMantes/Greekonomics/README.md

 - showtext
 -  tidyr
 - scales
+- readxl
+- survey
+- sysfonts

 Install them with:

-install.packages(c("tidyverse", "ggplot2", "eurostat", "dplyr", "showtext", "ggtext", "tidyr", "scales"))
+install.packages(c("tidyverse", "ggplot2", "eurostat", "dplyr", "showtext", "ggtext", "tidyr", "scales","readxl","survey","gridExtra","sysfonts"))

 Ensure you have an internet connection to fetch Eurostat data and Google Fonts (Roboto and Roboto Condensed) for the visualizations’ typography.